Enabling Visual Action Planning for Object Manipulation through Latent Space Roadmap: Introduction

-{\bf Contributions.} Our contributions can be summarized as follows: \emph{i)} we define the Latent Space Roadmap that enables to generate visual action plans based on weak supervision; \emph{ii)} we introduce an augmented loss function with dynamic parameter to favourably structure the latent space; \emph{iii)} we validate our framework on simulated box stacking tasks {\blue involving rigid objects, a combined rope and box manipulation task involving both deformable and rigid objects,} and on a real-world T-shirt folding task {\blue involving deformable objects}.
-Complete details can be found on the website\footnote{ \url{https://visual-action-planning.github.io/lsr-v2/}}.
+{\bf Contributions.} Our contributions can be summarized as: \begin{enumerate} \item We define the Latent Space Roadmap that enables to generate visual action plans based on weak supervision; \item We introduce an augmented loss function with dynamic parameter to favourably structure the latent space; \item We validate our framework on simulated box stacking tasks involving rigid objects, a combined rope and box manipulation task involving both deformable and rigid objects, and on a real-world T-shirt folding task involving deformable objects.
+Complete details can be found on the website\footnote{ \url{https://visual-action-planning.github.io/lsr-v2/}}. \end{enumerate}

-This work is an {\blue extensively revised version } of our earlier conference paper \cite{ouriros}, where we first introduced the notion of Latent Space Roadmap.
-The main novelties of the present work with respect to \cite{ouriros} are: \begin{enumerate} \item Extension of the LSR building algorithm with an outer optimisation loop improving its performance; \item New training approach for the MM with a dynamic adjustment of the key hyperparameter used in the additional loss term; \item Large scale simulation campaigns investigating the effect of the additional loss term and hyperparameter choices; \item {\blue Restructuring of the framework into three main components leading to a more modular setup;} \item Introduction of a more challenging box stacking task {\blue and a task involving manipulation of a rope and two boxes,} enabling a thorough ablation study on all components of our framework; \item Comparison {\blue with the state-of-the-art solutions in~\cite{savinov2018semiparametric} and~\cite{hafner2018learning} on the simulation tasks as well as comparison} of the improved framework with its predecessor~\cite{ouriros} on the T-shirt folding task performed on a real robot; \item Comparison with other potentially suitable clustering algorithms used to build the LSR; \item Comparison of VAE and AE for the mapping module; \item Comparison of different realizations of the APM. \end{enumerate}
+This work is an extensively revised version of our earlier conference paper \cite{ouriros}, where we first introduced the notion of Latent Space Roadmap.
+The main novelties of the present work with respect to \cite{ouriros} are: \emph{i)} extension of the LSR building algorithm with an outer optimisation loop improving its performance, \emph{ii)} new training approach for the MM with a dynamic adjustment of the key hyperparameter used in the additional loss term, \emph{iii)} large scale simulation campaigns investigating the effect of the additional loss term and hyperparameter choices, \emph{iv)} restructuring of the framework into three main components leading to a more modular setup, \emph{v)} introduction of a more challenging box stacking task and a task involving manipulation of a rope and two boxes, enabling a thorough ablation study on all components of our framework, \emph{vi)} comparison with the state-of-the-art solutions in~\cite{savinov2018semiparametric} and~\cite{hafner2018learning} on the simulation tasks as well as comparison of the improved framework with its predecessor~\cite{ouriros} on the T-shirt folding task performed on a real robot, \emph{vii)} comparison with other potentially suitable clustering algorithms used to build the LSR, \emph{viii)} comparison of VAE and AE for the mapping module, \emph{ix)} comparison of different realizations of the APM.